KevinIsAProfessional/staplecounter/README.md

 # staplecounter
-First AWS app, a simple inrementer with login capabilities
+First AWS app, a simple incrementer with login capabilities